RobinLinus/ubercent/crypto-cash.md

 - easily convertable into "online" money (Ethereum | SEPA, Paypal, ... )
 - dezentralized cash creation
 - open source
+- works on everyday hardware

 ## Ideas

-All approaches assume that there is given a crypto-currency to back the cash's value 1:1.
+All ideas presented here assume that there is given a crypto-currency (such as bitcoin, litecoin, ethereum,... ) to back the cash's value 1:1.

 In the following _XCC_ means "any such crypto-currency".

-The security model of every cash design assumes that XCC is secure, stable and trustworthy.

-Every cash design is designed to hold a secret that allows the owner of the cash to transfer the cash's value into his crypto-currency wallet (where it can be considered to be secure).
+Every cash design is designed to hold a secret that allows the owner of the cash to transfer the cash's value into his XCC wallet (where it can be considered to be secure).

-In the following to _redeem_ cash means "neutralize the cash by transfering it's value to receiver's XCC wallet."
+In the following to _redeem_ cash means "neutralize the cash by transfering it's value to receiver's XCC wallet." (via internet connection)

 ### General considerations regarding the security model
 Attack surface
-- Attacker copies the secret, spends the cash and redeems it before the receiver redeems it.
+- Attacker reads and copies the secret, spends the cash and redeems it before the receiver redeems it.
+- The creator of the cash knows the secret.

 Assumptions
 - for offline transactions the cash can't be 100% copy-prove.